-The Probable Cause Committee ("PCC") shall receive and review investigation reports from the

-Market Regulation Department when the Market Regulation Department has reasonable cause to believe a violation of an Exchange Ruleoffense has occurred.
-The PCC shall act through a Panel comprised of a Hearing Panel Chair, two exchange members of CME or CBOT or employees of CME or CBOT member firms and two non-members.
-Notwithstanding the foregoing, aAt least one of the exchange members or employees of member firms must be from the designated contract market where the case originated.
-A quorum of a Panel shall consist of a majority of the Panel, but must include at least the Hearing Panel Chair, anone exchange member or employee of a member firm from the designated contract market where the case originated and one non-member.
+The Probable Cause Committee ("PCC") shall receive and review investigation reports from the Market Regulation Department when the Market Regulation Department has reasonable cause to believe a violation of an Exchange Rule an offense has occurred.
+The PCC shall act through a Panel comprised of a Hearing Panel Chair, two exchange members or employees of member firms and two non-members.
+At least one of the exchange members or employees of member firms must be from the designated contract market where the case originated.
+A quorum of a Panel shall consist of a majority of the Panel, but must include at least the Hearing Panel Chair, an exchange member or employee of a member firm from the designated contract market where the case originated and one non-member.
 Each Panel shall consist of panelists who possess sufficiently diverse interests so as to ensure fairness.